JosBrown69/arcade/README.md

 _This is a video game-based app with challenges and user interaction, similar to a virtual arcade room where the focus isn't just on the game itself, but also on competing and challenging other players.
 The purpose is to entertain and provide users with incentives to keep playing, such as trophies and clan interactions, allowing them to share and compete with others._

+## Distinctiveness and Complexity

+My project is distinct from the previous ones because it is a virtual game room.
+While there is some interaction between users, the main focus is on the games, challenging friends and other users, and comparing achievements.
+This is why the games are fully integrated into the app interface, making them fun and engaging.
+Additionally, users are not required to log in to play some games, but doing so enriches the overall user experience.
+The project is more complex than the previous ones due to the use of _through_ to define more complex relationships in Django models.
+It also incorporates Django libraries like DRF (Django Rest Framework) to manage HTTP requests, serialize information using serializers, and handle authentication permissions and classes.
+Additionally, it utilizes Simple JWT for a custom authentication method and corsheaders to simplify HTTP requests.
+For the front-end part, I used the React library and tools like react-hook-form, react-router-dom, and jwt-decode to simplify difficult or tedious tasks.
+I also utilized Axios and async/await instead of .then to manage HTTP requests more easily, centralizing all functions in a single file for reuse.
+Additionally, I employed contexts for data shared across multiple pages or components, avoiding the need to pass multiple function arguments or engage in prop drilling for more efficient code.
+The game coding part was also more difficult and complex because making a game run requires a strong foundation in OOP (Object-Oriented Programming), including concepts like classes, constructors, and object pooling.
+It also necessitates a degree of logic to ensure the code functions as intended, avoiding performance-related issues or bugs.

+---

 The project consists of four main folders and some files necessary for the correct functioning of the project:

 ## **arcade_api**